wmorgan/dcos-docs/1.7/administration/service-discovery/virtual-ip-addresses.md

 hide_from_navigation: true
 hide_from_related: true
 ---
-DCOS can map traffic from a single Virtual IP (VIP) to multiple IP addresses and ports.
+DC/OS can map traffic from a single Virtual IP (VIP) to multiple IP addresses and ports.

-You can assign a VIP to your application by using the DCOS Marathon web interface.
+You can assign a VIP to your application by using the DC/OS Marathon web interface.
 The values you enter in these fields are translated into the appropriate `portMapping` entry in your application definition.
 Toggle to `JSON mode` as you create your app to see and edit your application definition.

 ## Prerequisite: